DebianDog/doglinux/zz05xenialdog.md

 Openbox is the main window-manager, the GUI setup is very much like [DebianDog Jessie 64-bit](zz02debiandog64.html)

 Differences compared to DebianDog or MintPup:

-- Different applications, some are not present and some others added.
+- Different applications, some are not included and some others added.
 - Choices of window-manager are: Openbox and Jwm , see for specifications below

 ## Login details: